sghai775/Customer_Data_API/README.md

 # Customer_Data_API
-Backend of a customer management serivce built usin the Java Spring Boot framework and PostgreSQL services.
+Backend of a customer management serivce built using the Java Spring Boot framework and PostgreSQL services.

 Customer objects have unique IDs and personal information as well as a general "Premium Member" indicator.